Las Caballeras is a group of horsewomen that gather together every fall for a 6-day vacation with their horses on beautiful Catalina Island.

 Meanwhile, riders board the Catalina Express in San Pedro where they take the hour long boat trip to Two Harbors.
 Once on the island, they grab a bite at Doug's Harbor Reef Restaurant and sip "Buffalo Milks" while waiting for their horses.

-Back in camp that evening, the girls enjoy hot showers, cocktails and appetizers, and the wonderful sounds of Catalina's Country Western band "Hot Off the Range," followed by a delicious catered meal.
+Once settled in camp that evening, the girls enjoy hot showers, cocktails and appetizers, and the wonderful sounds of Catalina's Country Western band "Hot Off the Range," followed by a delicious catered meal.

 In 2003, Blackjack Camp was added to the ride itinerary.
 At almost 2000 ft. elevation, Blackjack Mountain is one of the highest points on the island.
 The campground is located 300 ft. below the summit, and is surrounded by pine trees.
 This option is for riders that like to sleep under the stars...no cots or tents here!